-Information shall be provided, and recorded in the GHG Plan, to establish that professionally accepted principles of forest inventory and management are implemented.
-Standard operating procedures (SOPs) and quality control / quality assurance (QA/QC) procedures for forest inventory including field data collection and data management shall be applied.
+Project scenario stocks are determined by periodically remeasuring plots (data cannot be older than 10 years) and modeling carbon stocks to a discrete point in time.
+For sampling, information shall be provided, and recorded in the GHG Project Plan, to establish that professionally accepted principles of forest inventory and management are implemented.
+SOPs and QA/QC procedures for forest inventory including field data collection and data management shall be applied.
 Use or adaptation of SOPs already applied in national forest monitoring, or available from published handbooks, or from the IPCC GPG LULUCF 2003, is recommended.
 The forest management plan, together with a record of the plan as actually implemented during the project shall be available for validation and verification, as appropriate.

-The 90% statistical confidence interval (CI) of sampling can be no more than $\pm 10\%$ of the mean estimated amount of the combined carbon stock at the project area level38.
+The 90% statistical confidence interval of sampling can be no more than $\pm 10\%$ of the mean estimated amount of the combined carbon stock at the project area level40.
 If the Project Proponent cannot meet the targeted $\pm 10\%$ of the mean at 90% confidence, then the reportable amount shall be the lower bound of the 90% confidence interval.